Alexandramejia/applied-ai-system-project/README.md

 **Output:**

-AI Summary:
+*The exact wording will vary each time the AI runs, but the summary generally names the pet, identifies the high-priority tasks, and walks through the day's schedule.*

 ```
 Hi Jordan!
-Here's your custom schedule for Mochi based on your highest
-priority tasks and time commitment.
-Your high-priority tasks — Walk: Morning
+Here's today's care plan for Mochi.
+Your high-priority tasks are
-walk and Feeding: Breakfast — are set to start the day, making sure Mochi's
+Walk: Morning walk and Feeding: Breakfast, so those are scheduled first to
-essentials are covered first.
-Walk: Morning walk is your most time-consuming
-task at 30 minutes, and your day flows nicely from morning to evening with no
-gaps.
+make sure the essentials are covered.
+Today's schedule runs from 8:00 AM
+through 5:00 PM and includes a morning walk, breakfast, an enrichment puzzle,
+and an evening walk.
 Have a great day with Mochi!
 ```

 ---